CodeReclaimers/neat-python/docs/neat_overview.rst

 .. todo::

-  Explain speciation (including genetic distance determination).
+  Explain speciation (including :term:`genetic distance` determination).
 Also explain disjoint+excess vs homologous for not only distance but crossover.